New Animal Care and Welfare Assistant: Level 2 Apprenticeship Standard

 A Level 2 Diploma in Work-based Animal Care is also available for those not eligible for an apprenticeship

 There are no formal academic entry requirements.
 However, you will need to be living and working in England in a suitable animal care environment (e.g. a boarding kennels, cattery, animal charity, doggy day care facility) within a 90 minute radius of our Huntingdon, North London or Leeds centres, earning at least the National Minimum Wage for Apprentices.
 To complete this apprenticeship within 12-18 months you will need to be working for a minimum of 30 hours per week, if you are working less than 30 hours a week the length of your apprenticeship will be extended depending on your working hours.

 If you have a level 2 (or above) qualification you are still able to undertake this apprenticeship if your current qualification is in an unrelated subject.
-If your existing qualification is in a similar subject you may not be able to undertake this apprenticeship, in which case you may wish to undertake the City & Guilds Level 2 Diploma in Work-based Animal Care.
+If your existing qualification is in a similar subject you may not be able to undertake this apprenticeship.

 Apprenticeship fees are payable by the employer.
 Prior to starting the course an invoice will be issued for the total course fee.